geraldselvino/CodeBin/StateMachine-Multiprocess,IPC_demo/Readme.md

 for states and its expiration time, it then start with the first entry in the config file as the initial state, changing states as the expiration time of the current state is reached.
-The user can then query the current state, time remaining before expiration, and current sequence.
+The user can then query the current state, time remaining before expiration, and current sequence via a console.
 Illustrated in the table below is the flow of the state machine.

 State  |Event              |Next state
 -------|-------------------|----------